15.4: Regulation of Glycolysis

 Under low serum glucose conditions:

 - Glucagon is secreted.
-This turns on glucose synthesis and glycogen breakdown and inhibits glycolysis in the liver.
-Glucose is then exported into the blood and restores higher glucose concentration.
+This activates glucose synthesis and glycogen breakdown, while inhibiting glycolysis in the liver.
+Glucose is then exported into the blood and restores a higher glucose concentration.

 Under high serum glucose: